-The workspace is backed up, such that it can be restored in case of catasthropic failure resulting in significant data loss.
-This backup however is not intended to restore old versions of user data or to restore (accidentaly) deleted files.
+The workspace is backed up, such that it can be restored in case of catastrophic failure resulting in significant data loss.
+This backup however is not intended to restore old versions of user data or to restore (accidentally) deleted files.

 The SCRATCH is realized as Lustre parallel file system and is available from all login and computational nodes.
-Default stripe size is 1 MB, stripe count is 1.
 There are 54 OSTs dedicated for the SCRATCH file system.

 The WORK workspace resides on SCRATCH file system.
-Users may create subdirectories and files in directories /scratch/work/user/username and /scratch/work/project/projectid.
-The /scratch/work/user/username is private to user, much like the home directory.
-The /scratch/work/project/projectid is accessible to all users involved in project projectid.
+Users may create subdirectories and files in the /scratch/work/project/projectid directory.
+The directory is accessible to all users involved in the

 The WORK workspace is intended to store users project data as well as for high performance access to input and output files.
 All project data should be removed once the project is finished.
 The data on the WORK workspace are not backed up.